flogic/whiskey_disk/README.markdown

   - We are using this to manage larry.
 See [http://github.com/rick/larry/blob/master/config/deploy.yml](http://github.com/rick/larry/blob/master/config/deploy.yml) and
     [http://github.com/rick/larry/blob/master/lib/tasks/deploy.rake](http://github.com/rick/larry/blob/master/lib/tasks/deploy.rake)

-Note that you can also provide per-target config settings, outside of deploy.yml.
-This is most useful for handling per-developer local deployments, though you could use it to override some settings if that makes sense in some context.
-Here's a simple example of that:  [http://github.com/rick/larry/blob/master/config/deploy-local.yml.example](http://github.com/rick/larry/blob/master/config/deploy-local.yml.example)

  - We are using whiskey\_disk on a private project with lots of config files, but here's a gist showing a bit more interesting deploy.rake file for post_setup and post_deploy work:  [https://gist.github.com/47e23f2980943531beeb](https://gist.github.com/47e23f2980943531beeb)